 REIMAGINE – Definition: To recreate something imaginatively; to form a new conception or recreate.

 Most seminars, conferences and panel discussions, over the past decade, have been characterised by one dominating theme: The Digital Era.
 In an effort to drive it further, it was relabelled as The Fourth Industrial Revolution (4IR) and every business started thinking how they will gain or retain future relevance.
-With some (to no success) businesses have been making attempts at re-inventing and digitising their futures until it recently came riding in on a Covid-19 Trojan horse and within 2 months everyone has gone ‘online’.
+With some (to no success) businesses (especially SMEs and SMMEs) have been making attempts at re-inventing and digitising their futures until it recently came riding in on a Covid-19 Trojan horse and within 2 months everyone has gone ‘online’.

 “Reimagine a way communities can be rebuilt.”
 (Candy Chang)